Assad family: Ibrahim al-Assad

-About Hafez's siblings who died early: Bayat, Bahijat and an unknown sister almost nothing is known.
+About Hafez's siblings who died early—Bayat, Bahijat and an unknown sister—almost nothing is publicly known.

 Anisa's siblings

 Makhlouf family

 The Makhloufs belong to the Alawi Haddad tribe, both Hafez and Rifaat are related through marriage to the Makhloufs.
 The Makhlouf family rose from humble beginnings to become the financial advisor to Hafez al-Assad after the former President married Makhlouf's sister.
 The family headed by Mohammad Makhlouf has established a vast financial empire in the telecommunication, retail, banking, power generation, and oil and gas sectors.
 The net worth of the family was estimated in 2010 to be at least five billion dollars.